 Then, you can remove the bottom case.

-With the bottom case remove, you can get access to the battery, SSD, Wi-Fi card, speaker, heat sink, cooling fan and motherboard.
+With the bottom case removed, you can get access to the battery, SSD, Wi-Fi card, speaker, heat sink, cooling fan, and motherboard.

 Remove all screws securing the battery to the laptop.